cinely/mule-uploader/README.md

 #### Features:

 * VERY resilient against upload interruptions.
 Even if your internet connection goes down, you accidentally close the browser or you want to continue the upload tomorrow, your upload progress is saved.
-* HTML5 - uses the `File`, `FileList` and `Blob` objects
+* HTML5 - uses the `File`, `FileList`, `FileReader`, `Worker` and `Blob` objects
-* Speed - it uses four workers for (potentially) four time increase in upload speed.
+* Speed - it uses multiple workers for (potentially) four time increase in upload speed.
 E.g. on my computer I got 2.5-3 MB/s vs. < 1MB/s using only one worker.
+There is a tradeoff between upload speed and CPU consumption though.

 In order to use this library, you need the following: